zouguojian/STGIN/README.md

 # Traffic-speed-prediction

 We have added all the baseline models results and codes to our GitHub, including ST-GRAT, GMAN, AST-GAT, DCRNN, T-GCN, Etc!
 Note, we did not add the ST-GRAT and DCRNN results to our paper because the prediction precision of DCRNN and ST-GRAT (implemented by PyTorch, torch==1.6.0) is further lower than GMAN, but we gave the results on the dataset as the following shows.
 If you need, we will add both results to paper!!!
-Our task is using the 12 historical time steps to prediction the future 6 target time steps traffic speed of highway.
+Our task is using the 6 historical time steps to prediction the future 6 target time steps traffic speed of highway, and uur time granularity is 15 minutes.
 If you have any questions, don't hesitate to connect us, thanks！

 ## 注意事项